How Long Does It Take to Play 18 Holes of Golf?

 This is a highly debatable issue: Which one is better, walking or riding the cart?
 Both options have benefits and drawbacks.

 Riding the golf cart gives you the benefit of having everything at hand.
 It is also an easier and faster way of moving around the course between holes.
 You will quickly get to your golf balls, tees, and holes.
+A cart will considerably reduce the time you need to complete the round.

-The following video ( 1 minute 50 seconds) from the YouTube channel of GOLFFOREVER provides a comparison of the two methods as well as tips on how to safely walk on the course even if you have back problems:
+If you are interested in knowing more, the following video ( 1 minute 50 seconds) from the YouTube channel of GOLFFOREVER provides a comparison of the two methods as well as tips on how to safely walk on the course even if you have back problems:

 Player Skill Level and Behavior